MalachiV12303/TitanHelp-Portal/README.md

-# Final Project for Advanced Program Development Frameworks (CEN4031)
+# Final Project for Advanced Program Development Frameworks (CEN4031) 2024
+This course will provide the student with the skills to apply the Software Development Life Cycle (SDLC) to developing a business programming application.
+The student will implement advanced programming techniques using appropriate algorithms, programming concepts and tools.
+The course also provides the student with the necessary computing theories to produce software applications from design documents.

 ## Technologies Used:
 - ASP.Net Razor with EF Core
 - C#